Manor Opera is a new Northern Festival Founded in 2019 to create new and engaging productions at the historic Scrooby Manor House and Grounds.

 We aim to bring together people of all ages, genders and backgrounds to celebrate the rich heritage and cultural legacy that has emanated from the North on the site considered the epicentre of the movement that saw the founding of modern day America.

-The 2020 launch of Manor Opera coincides with the making of modern day America and the voyage on the Mayflower.
+Manor Opera is set on the historic grounds of the Scrooby Manor House, associated with the Mayflower Pilgrims that coincides with the making of modern day America and the voyage on the Mayflower.
 The historical context provides us the perfect backdrop to celebrate music, culture, history and the local community.

 At present there are no Northern Summer Festivals that run in the North Nottinghamshire, South Yorkshire and North Lincolnshire Regions.
 It’s currently an area of low artistic engagement despite having a large appetite for Opera and the Arts.

 We want to make Opera accessible to everyone regardless of age or background.

 Manor Opera will include a series of Relaxed Performances for first time opera goers, children and those who usually are unable to attend long live performances due to personal reasons.
 These performances will be considerably shorter and will allow audience members to roam around freely and interact with both the Production Team and Performers pre and post performance.